 An attacker can modify the above legitimate query by appending a ‘UNION SELECT query to form a malicious query that enables him to access user credentials from the ‘users’ table.
 A malicious query would look similar to:

-If the application lacks adequate input validation, the attacker can submit the query as an encoded request with a URL.
+The attacker can submit the query as an encoded request with a URL if the application lacks adequate input validation.
 The attack can also be propagated through a classic injection attack with a URL:

 SQL Injection UNION Attack to Retrieve Multiple Values